Pikcolo/predict_stroke/README.md

   - Smoking

   Once you enter this information and click confirm, the model will predict the risk of stroke and provide the result as a percentage.
+  Which will use the ANN model to make this program and the highlight is that it will do Data Augmentation itself by comparing with the SMOTE model.

   ![stroke_webpage](https://github.com/user-attachments/assets/d7e47324-fe76-49c7-a395-44807e936187)